 Students in these classes will complete coursework similar to work and assignments in traditional classroom settings.
-However, rather than attend class meetings at a particular time, they will correspond with instructors via the internet from personal computers, and receive assignments and information via e-mail.
-Students may make appointments to see their instructors on-campus when necessary.
+However, rather than attend class meetings at a particular time, they will correespond with instructors via the internet from personal computers, and receive assignments and information via e-mail.
+Students may make appointments to see their instructors on-campus when necessary, and faculty are available for virtual office hours via computer.